-Candidates should apply for admission to the Graduate Program in Biology through application to the Graduate School at Howard University.
-All questions should be directed to the Director of the Graduate Studies: Anna Allen (firstname.lastname@example.org), at 202-806-6937.
-To apply, click HERE for information on procedures and forms.
-Applicants should directly contact those faculty members with whom they are interested in working.
-The deadline date for receipt of applications for the fall semester is January 15th.
+Candidates should apply for admission to the Graduate Program in Biology through application at the Graduate School at Howard University.
+All questions should be directed to the Director of the Department of Biology Graduate Studies: Anna Allen (email@example.com).
+To apply, click HERE.
+For information on procedures and forms, please click HERE.
+Applicants should directly contact those faculty members with whom they are interested in working with.
+The general deadline date for receipt of applications for the fall semester is January 15th.

 Applications to the Department of Biology will be evaluated by the Admissions Subcommittee of the Graduate Studies Committee (the departmental committee with oversight of the graduate programs).
 Applicants should apply for admission to the Graduate Program in Biology through application to the Graduate School of Arts and Sciences at Howard University.
 Students are expected to have an undergraduate background in the biological sciences or a related field.
 Training appropriate for admission to the Graduate Program is a minimum of two years of college level biology, including a course in genetics; two years of chemistry, including Organic Chemistry; one year of mathematics, through precalculus; and one year of physics. **Students deemed qualified but not having appropriate training may be admitted provisionally.
 Applicants are required to submit scores for the Graduate Record Examination (GRE), although there is no minimum criterion for admission.
 Weaknesses or deficiencies, identified through testing during the first semester in residence, may be remedied through appropriate course work planned in consultation with a temporary adviser and the Graduate Studies Committee.
 The performance of each student will be evaluated annually.
 Note that the criteria for admission are identical for both the Ph.D. and Master's students.

 Decisions on applications will be based on the following considerations: